laarkell/JPSS/README.md

 File reference:

 * FAnalysis_FPI_sample: Plot of FPI sample data
-* VIIRSanalysisFull: Sample Resonon data with VIIRS bands
+* VIIRSanalysis: Sample Resonon data with VIIRS bands

 when youve made a change on computer: